-Regardless of what the future holds for the Department of Labor’s embattled fiduciary rule, it’s clear the industry is facing ever-tightening regulations and the increased cost of compliance.
+Regardless of what the future holds, it’s clear the financial industry is facing ever-tightening regulations and the increased cost of compliance.

 Consequently, more and more small and mid-sized independent broker-dealers are surrendering their costly supervisory and compliance responsibilities and rolling up under independent advisory and brokerage firms as super branches.

 While the industry lacks a precise definition of what constitutes a super branch, in general, an OSJ or branch office that supports 10 or more advisors who produce at least $3 million in combined gross dealer concessions and operate in multiple geographic locations would fit this growing business model.

 No matter how this business model is defined, it’s becoming an increasingly popular option for small broker-dealers struggling under the burden of new costly regulations.

 The Dilemma: Find More Capital or Close Doors

 Like many small broker-dealers, Foothill Securities, headquartered in Santa Clara, California, faced the challenges of a more complex regulatory environment and demand for bigger and better technology infrastructure, at a time of margin compression.
 The firm had recruited successfully between 2006 and 2016, growing to 210 advisors, but growth alone could not provide the capital needed to sustain the company.

 Foothill’s board of directors faced a dilemma: find more capital, find a partner for merger or acquisition, or potentially, close the doors of a firm that had operated in Silicon Valley since the 1960s.

 In 2006, Foothill Securities had $17 million in annual production from its advisors.
 Using a value proposition based on its small, flat corporate structure, high payouts and advisor ownership, the company grew to 210 advisors, 13 staff and $40 million in annual production over the next 10 years.

 Following a regulatory audit in 2016, the board of directors decided the company needed a stronger partner with better financial stability, stronger compliance processes, more advanced technology, a service-oriented culture and a broader selection of investment products.